pindell-matt/tinymd/README.md

 # tinymd

 A tiny and terrible markdown compiler!

-It's just trying to live it's best life - and simply compiles simple Markdown files into valid HTML.
+It is just out here trying to live its best life - compilin' simple Markdown files into valid HTML.

-Got the ball rolling via inspiration from [Jesse Lawson's Article: Getting Started with Rust by Building a Markdown Compiler](https://jesselawson.org/rust/getting-started-with-rust-by-building-a-tiny-markdown-compiler/) - although I go about things a slightly different way.
+I got the ball rolling via inspiration from [Jesse Lawson's Article: Getting Started with Rust by Building a Markdown Compiler](https://jesselawson.org/rust/getting-started-with-rust-by-building-a-tiny-markdown-compiler/) - although I go about things a slightly different way.

 ## Setup